ehovers10/dci/_chapters/discourse-as-collaborative-inquiry.md

 > Atoms of morphosyntax contribute to meaning in a compostitional way, but force is not one of the aspects of meaning they contribute.
 Rather the result of compositional interpretation is always a traditional semantic object like a proposition or property (along with associated presuppositions and so forth, or course).
 Accorditing to our hypothesis, force is determined only indirectly, on the basis of those meanings. {% cite portner1997 | pages: p.
 2 %}

-Portner proposes a division of discourse models into three parts based on semantic object types.[^articulation]
+Portner proposes a division of discourse models into three parts based on semantic object types.

-{% def Discourse Model (Portner) %}
+{% def Portner's Discourse Model %}
-+ *Common ground:* A set of propositions representing the information that is taken for granted in the conversation.
-"The sentential force of declarative clauses is assertion, which is to say that they are conventionally used to add the propositions that they denote to the Common Ground." (p.
+**Common ground:** A set of propositions representing the information that is taken for granted in the conversation.

+> "The sentential force of declarative clauses is assertion, which is to say that they are conventionally used to add the propositions that they denote to the Common Ground." (p.
 3)

-+ *Question Set:* A set of sets of propositions representing the issues the interlocutors mutually agree to resolve.
-"The conventional force of interrogatives, Asking, is then the addition of the set of propositions denoted by the interrogatve to the Question Set." (p.
+**Question Set:** A set of sets of propositions representing the issues the interlocutors mutually agree to resolve.

+> "The conventional force of interrogatives, Asking, is then the addition of the set of propositions denoted by the interrogatve to the Question Set." (p.
 3)

-+ *To-do List:* A set of properties, linked to a particular interlocutor, representing the states the interlocutor is committed to realizing.
-"In this context, the natural proposal to make for imperatives is that they are associated with a discourse object which is a set of imperative denotations....
+**To-do List:** A set of properties, linked to a particular interlocutor, representing the states the interlocutor is committed to realizing.

+> "In this context, the natural proposal to make for imperatives is that they are associated with a discourse object which is a set of imperative denotations....
 Imperatives represent actions which the addressee should take; accordingly, we label this kind of set of imperative denotations a To-Do List....
 The conventional force of imperatives, what we call Requiring, is to add the property denoted by the imperative to the addressee's To-Do List." (p.
 3)
 {% enddef %}

-[^articulation]: The idea of treating discourse models as articulated information states is well-trod ground in formal semantics and pragmatics.
-See, for instance, {% cite murray2010 + starr2010 + farkas + anderbois2013 + brasoveanua + bittner2011 + groenendijk2009 %} These accounts take the elements of information states to be composed of set-theoretic constructs of basic semantic objects.
-The divisions are determined by particular functional roles the component of these elements play in the discourse.
+The idea of treating discourse models as articulated information states is well-trod ground in formal semantics and pragmatics.
+In addition to Portner's model, articulated states have been developed in {% cite murray2010 + starr2010 + farkas2010 + anderbois2013 + brasoveanua + bittner2011 + groenendijk2009 %}.
+These accounts take the elements of information states to be composed of set-theoretic constructs of basic semantic objects.
+The divisions are determined by particular functional roles the components of these elements play in the discourse.
 The classification into contribution types represents one such functional role articulation.

 While mood is a good guide to the scope of contribution types, the desiderata for an adequate classification do not force us to trace the countours of mood precisely.
 Rather, Portner's classification points to a generalization of the classification procedure.
 In certifying a new contribution type genuine and distinct, we are looking to verify that instances of that type *operate on* information in a distinctive way.
 Assertions expand the context set, and questions partition it.
 The currency of inquiry is information, and its value is tied to the ways in which information can be put to use to advance the inquiry toward its goal.

 It's a reasonable additional constraint that genuine contribution types are performed by way of a *conventionalized linguistic tool*.
 If a contribution belongs to a specific type, language will have found a way to implement that type.
 Assertions, questions, and commands are stronly tied to linguistic mood, but mood needn't be the only realization of contribution types.
 In fact, it is my contention that the speech act of {% gloss conjecture %} forms a genuine contribution type based on a distinctive mode of operating on information in an inquiry.

-## Conjecture as a contribution type
+## Conjecture versus assertion

 In the course of conversation, individuals will ocassionally put forward information for which they do not possess conclusive evidence.
 Sometimes, the basis for such a maneuver is laziness, deceit, or obstinance.
 But often, this kind of move is just what the conversation needs to move forward.
 For instance, in brainstorming sessions, the scientific context of discovery, or tip-of-the-tongue style paralysis, discurrsants set aside the restriction that all contributions be considered to be accurate in favor of entering into the {% gloss conversational record %} something that the parties can use as a jumping off point.
 In these situations, speculative profferments serve to advance the inquiry.